4 Things A South African Immediately Learns In Saudi Arabia

 South Africa has a very high crime rate.
 So people complain about that.
 South Africa has been experiencing power cuts in the form of “load shedding” since 2008.
 So people complain about that.
-Traffic, health care, gated communities, the police force, education system, politicians, you name it – everything is in the complain list.
+Traffic, health care, gated communities, the police force, education system, politicians, you name it – everything is on the complain list.

 This is not to say that these are not real issues being faced by South Africa.
 The problem is that South Africans often do not see the value of their country.

 Have you tried living in a scorching desert?
 That is what most of Saudi Arabia is.
 Want to take a drink of water from the tap?
-Do it – as long as you are prepared for higher than recommended sulfur levels to destroy your insides over time.
+Do it – as long as you are prepared for higher than recommended sulphur levels to destroy your insides over time.
 Here, bottled water is not just a fashion statement, it’s a must.
 Want Chicken Licken, or those blueberry muffins from Woolworths?
 Well tough.

 And driving?
 Here that’s an extreme sport.
 South African taxi drivers are nothing compared to most drivers in Saudi Arabia.
 These guys are crazy on the roads.
 It’s the little things you miss.
 And you miss those a lot.
 A mobile network that actually has an excellent coverage – and a properly tested automated menu (DTMF).
-And a call center that will at least give you an option to wait on the line if the call center is really busy …. and not just drop the call on you.
+And a call centre that will at least give you an option to wait on the line if the call centre is really busy …. and not just drop the call on you.

 Seriously, come on Zain.

 It only takes the first few minutes of landing in the Kingdom to recognize just how developed South Africa is … and how much cooler it is.
 Even so, nothing one experiences in Saudi Arabia is a showstopper.
-The customs are very different and the culture shock will be real in the first few days – but nothing that cannot be overcome by an open mind.
+The customs are very different, and the culture shock will be real in the first few days – but nothing that cannot be overcome by an open mind.
 The problem with South Africans is that we don’t travel much – especially the black community.
 This is despite there being 97 countries a South African can visit right now without a visa.
-This leads to a very narrow view of the world, and a very casual disrespect for ones own country.
+This leads to a very narrow view of the world, and a very casual disrespect for one’s own country.
 Society is a technical invention.
 And keeping it running is extremely difficult.
-Governments dont always get it right.
-They mess up quite regularly to be honest.
-Even so, South Africa is a treasure which its citizens would do well to recognize it as so and protect it.
+Governments don’t always get it right.
+They mess up quite regularly, to be honest.
+Even so, South Africa is a treasure which its citizens would do well to recognise it as so and protect it.
 South Africa being a very diverse society, faces more complex variables than most other countries have to care for.
 It will never be perfect, but it’s a lot better than what comments on News24 would have you believe.

 And on one of those variables…